nexmark/nexmark/README.md

 - Step3: Copy the jars under `nexmark/lib` to `flink/lib` which contains the Nexmark source generator.
 - Step4: Configure Flink.
   - Edit `flink/conf/workers` and enter the IP address of each worker node.
 Recommand to set 8 entries.
-  - Replace `flink/conf/sql-client-defaults.yaml` by `nexmark/conf/sql-client-defaults.yaml`
-  - Replace `flink/conf/flink-conf.yaml` by `nexmark/conf/flink-conf.yaml`.
+  - Replace `flink/conf/config.yaml` by `nexmark/conf/config.yaml`.
 Remember to update the following configurations:
     - Set `jobmanager.rpc.address` to you master IP address
     - Set `state.checkpoints.dir` to your local file path (recommend to use SSD), e.g. `file:///home/username/checkpoint`.
     - Set `state.backend.rocksdb.localdir` to your local file path (recommend to use SSD), e.g. `/home/username/rocksdb`.